Support and Resources – OLPRUVA® OLPRUVA® Support and Resources

 OLPRUVA [ol proo vah] (sodium phenylbutyrate) for oral suspension

-This summary does not include all information about OLPRUVA and is not meant to take the place of discussions with your healthcare provider about your or your child’s treatment.
-Please read this important information carefully and discuss any questions about OLPRUVA with your healthcare provider.
+This summary does not include all information about OLPRUVA and is not meant to take the place of discussions with your healthcare provider about your or your child’s

 What is OLPRUVA?